NickWaterton/gallery/README.md

 [Install]
 WantedBy=graphical.target
 ```
-Replace the defaults with your tv IP address, the location of your images directory, and your name.
+Replace the defaults with your TV IP address, the location of your images directory, and your name.
 Now copy the file to the `/etc/systemd/system` directory:
 ```
 sudo cp gallery.service /etc/systemd/system
 sudo chmod 644 /etc/systemd/system/gallery.service